apache/nuttx/configs/samv71-xult/README.txt

      EMAC, AT24, or WM8904 nor for any non-board features).
 Most of these drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
      So there is still plenty to be done.

+  6. There has been a quick'n'dirty port of the SAMA5D4-EK Ethernet logic for the SAMV71-XULT.
+There are still some cache-related issues to be verified.
+No testing has yet been performed and so the driver should be considered non-functional.

 Serial Console
 ==============